fahimfss/Hybrid_Local_Planner/README.md

 ### Running the Dynamic Obstacle Experiment
 Running the dynamic obstacle experiment is slightly tricky, as you need to keep track of time.
 The obstacle starts to move after 20 seconds at the speed of 0.5 m/s.
-Both of these values can be changed in the `~/catkin_ws/src/navigation/MoveObject/src/model_push.cc` file (line 35, 36).
-Please use the command `cd ~/catkin_ws && catkin_make` to compile the code if the values are chagned in the `model_push.cc` file.
+Both of these values can be changed in the `~/catkin_ws/src/navigation/MoveObject/src/model_push.cc` file (lines 35, 36).
+Please use the command `cd ~/catkin_ws && catkin_make` to compile the code if the values are changed in the `model_push.cc` file.

-In a new terminal, run the following command to run Gazebo dynamic obstacle environment (After the Gazebo simulator starts, keep track of time to decide when to set the goal command):
+In a new terminal, run the following command to run the Gazebo dynamic obstacle environment (After the Gazebo simulator starts, keep track of time to decide when to set the goal command):
 `$ roslaunch turtlebot3_gazebo turtlebot3_rec_dynamic_obs.launch`

-In another terminal, run the following command to run RViz:
+After the Gazebo simulator fully starts, in another terminal, run the following command to run RViz:
 `$ roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/map_dynamic_obs.yaml`

-Two seconds before the obstacle starts moving (in this case, at 18 second mark after launching Gazebo simulator), set the goal using the `2D Nav Goal` button.
+Two seconds before the obstacle starts moving (in this case, at 18-second mark after launching the Gazebo simulator), set the goal using the `2D Nav Goal` button.